frederikbehr/kmp_case/README.md

 - Data classes and traditional classes
 - Enums (eg. for currency)
+- Object
 - Interface
     - for platform specific functionality such as NetworkImage
     - for repositories, that loads data (categories & menu items), so that it is defined how it should work, and a testing version can be used during testing and development.

 ## Folder structure

 The bulk of the code can be found in the CommonMain folder, where it is structured by domain (eg. product, category, cart).
+However, there are platform specific code in AndroidMain and DesktopMain.

 There is a folder "core", where reusable and general code goes (eg. ColorUtils.kt or Currency), since it doesn't belong to a single domain.